 So, I started to research and read more articles about it and share with you the results.

 So, What Is The Difference Between A Vacation And A Staycation?

 There are several differences between a vacation and a staycation.
 These include that a vacation is recreational travel such as a short pleasure trip far from home or a journey abroad, which involves packing, and is often expensive.
 A staycation is going to leisure activities in nearby places without the need of booking accommodation, doesn’t involve packing, and is way affordable.

 Vacation is already very familiar to all of us because this is what we do when we want a break from our jobs, when we want to get away from a stressful situation or schedule even for a short time, or when we want to visit and bond with family and friends.

 Whatever the reasons for taking one, vacation comes with its own advantages and disadvantages.

 - Experience something new. – The opportunity to experience a new place and learn a bit about its culture and history, try its local food and delicacies, its people’s hospitality, and see its beautiful landscapes, terrains, and attractions – are just some of the things that make me excited to go on a vacation.
 Everytime we go on a vacation, I always learn something new and interesting.

 - Bonding with family and friends. – Vacation is a great way to visit families who live far away or a time to bond together with friends, especially those you don’t see often.

 CONS OF VACATION:

 - Needs thorough planning and packing.
-On the spot vacation might be applicable on a solo travel, but I find it impossible when vacationing as a family.
-You have to make sure that there are no overlapping schedules, book accommodations, and of course there’s the packing!
+On-the-spot vacation might be applicable to solo travel, but I find it impossible when vacationing as a family.
+You have to make sure that there are no overlapping schedules, book accommodations, and of course, there’s the packing!
 And if you’re a mom of small kids, you already know you need to pack for everyone!